-Home » Computer Guides » Mouse Click Speed, Size And Keyboard Basics.
+Home » Computer Guides » Mouse Settings And Keyboard Basics.

-For beginners, the computer mouse is probably the most important tool for controlling their PC.
-It’s so easy, just point and click.
-But there are two issues that can be a nuisance.
+For beginners, the mouse is the primary tool for using a PC.
+While it seems simple—just point and click—there’re two common settings can be a source of frustration.

-The click speed is the setting that controls how quickly you need to double click in order for the computer to register it.
+The double click speed of the computer mouse is the setting that controls how quickly you need to double left click it in order for the computer to register it.
+For most beginners, it’s usually set too high.

 You can slow down the double click speed to make it more comfortable to use.
 It’s easy to do and can be undone at any time.